Code of Business Conduct and Ethics

 A: No. The Company cannot bill Medicare or Medicaid for services to patients who are referred to a healthcare provider with which the immediate family member of the physician has a financial relationship.

 The Federal False Claims Act prohibits knowingly making a false claim against the government.
 False claims can take the form of overcharging for a product or service, delivering less than the promised amount or type of service, underpaying money owed to the government, and charging for one thing but providing another.
-False claims also occur if a person or entity is excluded from the Medicare / Medicaid program, and services from that person or entity are billed.
+False claims also occur if a person or entity is excluded from the Medicare/Medicaid program but services from that person or entity are billed nevertheless.

-Many states have also enacted statutes like the Federal False Claims Act that provide civil remedies for the submission of false and fraudulent claims to state healthcare programs, including Medicaid.
+Many states have also enacted statutes like the Federal False Claims Act, which provide civil remedies for the submission of false and fraudulent claims to state healthcare programs, including Medicaid.

-Q: During the weekly billing review my supervisor identified that there was no physician’s order for the recent visits made by the nurse.
-Since regulations require that all orders are obtained prior to services being delivered, my supervisor asked me to write an order and backdate it to before the services were provided.
+Q: During the weekly billing review my supervisor discovered that there was no physician’s order for the recent visits made by the nurse.
+Since regulations require that all orders be obtained prior to services being delivered, my supervisor asked me to write an order and backdate it to before the services were provided.
 Is that okay?

-Employees must comply with state and federal laws that govern the confidentiality of certain patient information, including HIPAA, which regulates the use and disclosure of patient health information.
-All employees come into contact with personal health information at some time in their employment with the Company.
-HIPAA applies whether you work in the field or whether you work at a Company location or Service Center and provide billing services.
-Should you become aware of a breach in the confidentiality of personal health information, you must report it immediately to the Company Privacy Officer, The Security Officer, or the Compliance Department.
+Employees must comply with state and federal laws governing the confidentiality of certain patient information, including HIPAA, which regulates the use and disclosure of patient health information.
+All employees encounter personal health information at some time in their employment with the Company.
+HIPAA applies whether you work in the field or whether you work at a Company location or service center and provide billing services.
+Should you become aware of a breach in the confidentiality of personal health information, you must report it immediately to the Chief Compliance Officer and Privacy Officer, the Compliance Department, or the Security Officer.

 Q: I know that my supervisor takes home records that contain protected health information at night to work on them.
 We are now missing a portion of that paperwork.
 What should I do?

 A: Notify your up-line manager and the Compliance Department as soon as you learn of the lost paperwork.
 The Company must report any breach of protected health information to the United States Department of Health and Human Services.
 Patients’ medical records should not be removed from the office.
-The only exception is in the event of a disaster according to our Disaster Policy or under subpoena.
+The only exception is in the event of a disaster according to our Disaster Policy or to comply with a subpoena.

 Q: I work as a field therapist with the Company.
 Do I need to tell my supervisor that I also own my own outpatient therapy business?